KabukiStarship/Script2/script_specification_rfc.md

 BOL -129   //< Will require 2 bytes to transceive.
 ```

 ## 2.4 Floating-point Numbers

 Script supports, 16, 32, and 64-bit floating-point numbers, also called half, float, and double precision float-point numbers.
 Floating-point numbers do not lend themselves very well to varint compression, so using a 16-bit floating-point number can dramatically improve performance when low-precision is needed.
 Implementations may implement 128-bit floating-point math.
 128-bit floating point numbers are compatible with the C# programming language.

 ```
 HLF 0.0     // Use a HLF to save memory and bandwidth!
 FLT 0.1     // Wastes a lot of space!
 DBL - 0.1;  // Wastes a whole lot of space!
 DEC 1.0     // Wastes a TRUCK TON of space!
 ```

 ## 2.5 Addresses, Strings, and Tokens

 Script supports UTF-8, UTF-16, and UTF-32 strings (STR), and UTF-8 Addresses (ADR) and Tokens (TKN).
 TKN and ADR shall contain no whitespace or non-printable characters, i.e. no characters with index less than 33.
 A Script implementation may enforce strict Unicode compliance.
 Packed Messages shall use nil-terminated strings and Unpacked Script shall use double-quote-terminated strings with C-style escape sequences.
-Implementation that support Interprocess LISP shall provide a delimiter char.
+Implementation that support Script^2 shall provide a delimiter char.

 ```
 TKN key                 //< No quotes needed for a TKN.